gbozelli/RouterSimulator/README.md

 # M/M/1/K Queueing System Simulator for a Network Router

-This project provides a Python-based, event-driven simulation of a network router modeled as an **M/M/1/K queueing system**.
+This project provides a Python-based, event-driven simulation of a network router modeled as an **M/M/1/K queueing system** with Single Threshold.
 The goal is to analyze the router's performance under various traffic conditions by calculating key metrics and comparing the results with established queueing theory.

 ## What is an M/M/1/K System?